receptron/SlashGPT/README.md

 3. You need to specify other variables to use following features (optional).

     - PINECONE_API_KEY, PINECONE_ENVIRONMENT: required to use embedding vector db.
-    - GOOGLE_PALM_KEY: required to switch to PaLM LLC using /palm command.
+    - GOOGLE_PALM_KEY: required to switch to "palm" model with /llm command.
+    - REPLICATE_API_TOKEN: required to switch to "llama2" model with /llm command.
     - WOLFRAM_API_KEY: required to use "walfram" agent.
     - OPENWEATHER_API_KEY: required to use "weather" agent.
     - NOTEABLE_API_KEY: required to use "noteable" agent.
     - ALCHEMY_API_KEY: required to use "web3" agent.
     - WEBPILOT_UID: required to use "webpilot" agent (any unique UUID is fine)
-    - REPLICATE_API_TOKEN: required to use "llama2" model.
     - CODEBOX_API_KEY: set this to "local" to use CodeBox's LocalBox instead of IPython

 ## Execution